KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-sudoku.md

 The `solution` method submits the proposed `solution` to the blockchain for the indicated `puzzle_txid` puzzle.

 The `t0...` values represent the timestamp at which the solution was found for each number.
-Prefilled cells have an automated timestamp of `tX=0`, where `X` is the index of the puzzle number.
+Pre-filled cells have an automated timestamp of `tX=0`, where `X` is the index of the puzzle number.

 The method returns a hex value which must then be broadcast using the [sendrawtransaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.